|

 Aloe ferox is a tall, single stemmed Aloe up to 10 ft tall with a wide distribution in the South African Cape, Southern KwaZulu-Natal, Lesotho and the Free State, in grasslands and bush in both Summer and Winter rainfall areas.

-The large 3ft, tapering, fleshy, grey-green leaves with reddish-brown toothed margins are arranged in a dense rosette.
+The large 3ft, tapering, fleshy, grey-green succulent leaves with reddish-brown toothed margins are arranged in a dense rosette.
 Teeth may be present on the leaf surfaces, especially in immature plants.
 Old leaves remain as protective felting on the stem, leading to a rather untidy appearance.

 The flowers in various shades of orange are carried well above the leaves on candelabra-like heads with up to ten dense flower spikes.
 Copious production of nectar makes the flowers attractive to birds, insects and monkeys.